eclipse-archived/ceylon-lang.org/documentation/1.0/faq/language-design.md

 Primitive null values are usually defined to be assignable to the language's bottom type if it has one, or, equivalently, to all types if it doesn't.
 We believe that this has been an enormous mistake with many practical consequences.

 (Some newer languages attempt to remedy this by introducing a kind of primitive optional type with null as a primitive value of that.
 We eschew the use of primitive special types defined by fiat in the language spec, viewing such constructs as the root of much evil.)

-On the other hand, Using an algebraic type for optional values gives you typesafety, since `Option<T>` is not assignable to `T`, but is also quite inconvenient.
+On the other hand, using an algebraic type for optional values gives you typesafety, since `Option<T>` is not assignable to `T`, but is also quite inconvenient.
 Every time you assign a value of type T to `Option<T>`, you need to instantiate a `Some<T>` to wrap up your T.